 – The ECDL Online Collaboration module is being phased out and will NOT be available as part of the ICDL Workforce or ICDL Tech.
 This module is being replaced by ICDL Teamwork and ICDL Remote Work modules.

 These module tests are no longer available as from 1st January 2023:

 - ECDL Online Collaboration

 Yes.
 If you have completed one or more of the following modules you will be allowed to migrate to the new ICDL Workforce or ICDL Tech programme at no cost:

 - IT Security (ICDL Cyber Security)

 - Word Processing (ICDL Documents)

-Note that the Computer Essentials and Online Essentials certification tests will be withdrawn as from 1st January 2023.
-These modules are being replaced with a single module Computer and Online Essentials.
+Note that the Computer Essentials and Online Essentials certification tests are no longer available.
+These modules have been replaced with a single module Computer and Online Essentials.

-If you believe that you already have appropriate IT skills and are sufficiently experienced in the relevant ICDL module/s, you may not need to follow a course.
+If you are confident that you already have appropriate IT skills and are sufficiently experienced in the relevant ICDL module/s, you may not need to follow a course.
 However, before you decide that you do not require any training, it is strongly recommended that you: